ttscoff/na_gem/README.md

 ### Installation

 Assuming you have Ruby and RubyGems installed, you can just run `gem install na`.
 If you run into errors, use `sudo gem install na`.

+If you're using Homebrew, you have the option to install via [brew-gem](https://github.com/sportngin/brew-gem):

+    brew install brew-gem
+    brew gem install na

 If you don't have Ruby/RubyGems, you can install them pretty easily with Homebrew, rvm, or asdf.
 I can't swear this tool is worth the time, but there _are_ a lot of great gems available...